Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Associated 21-cm absorption detection towards M1540-1453

 MG~J0414+0534 is a highly reddened gravitationally lensed quasar \citep[$A_V\sim$5][]{Lawrence95}.
 The weakness of \lya\ emission prevents us from searching for a DLA.
 However 4 associated strong Fe~{\sc ii} absorption components are detected in the redshift range 2.6317-2.6447 \citep[][]{Lawrence95abs}.
 These are within the range over which CO emission is detected but do not exactly coincide with the 21-cm absorption redshift, which itself is shifted by $\sim$200\,\kms\ with respect to the peak of the CO emission line.
 The 21-cm absorption in this case may actually be towards a steep-spectrum radio jet component not spatially coinciding with the AGN \citep[][]{Moore99}.
 The same scenario may also apply to B2~0902+345.

-In comparison, the radio emission associated with M1540-1453 is compact in VLASS.
-It has a deconvolved size of $1.8^{\prime\prime}\times 0.7^{\prime\prime}$ with a position angle of $155^\circ$ which corresponds to $\sim$15\,pc at $z_{abs}$.
-The CNM clouds responsible for \hi\ 21-cm absorption are generally larger than this \citep[][]{Gupta18j1243}.
-Thus, it is most likely the case that $f_c =1$ for M1540-1453.
-Further, the radio continuum peak coincides well with the PS1/MIR counterparts.
-All these explain the coincidence between 21-cm absorption and metal absorption lines observed towards this source.
-This is also consistent with the profile of 21-cm absorption which is only slightly asymmetric at the base and does not show signatures of outflows i.e., blue-shifted absorption \citep[][]{Vermeulen03, Gupta06}.
+In comparison, the radio emission associated with M1540-1453 is compact in VLASS and the radio continuum peak coincides well with the PS1/MIR counterparts.
+The deconvolved radio source size is $1.8^{\prime\prime}\times 0.7^{\prime\prime}$ with a position angle of $155^\circ$.
+This corresponds to an upper limit on the size of $\sim$10\,kpc at $z_{abs}$ = 2.1139.
+Clearly, milliarcsecond scale imaging is required to estimate $f_c$ and understand the coincidence between 21-cm absorption and metal absorption lines observed towards this source.
+Interestingly, the \hi\ 21-cm absorption is only slightly asymmetric at the base and does not show signatures of outflows i.e., blue-shifted absorption \citep[][]{Vermeulen03, Gupta06}.
 In low-$z$ samples, such absorption likely originates from the circumnuclear disk or gas clouds associated with the host galaxy \citep[e.g.,][]{Gereb15, Srianand15}.
 In Section~\ref{sec:assoc}, we note that the quasars in our sample are generally hosted in gas and dust poor galaxies.
 The CO emission line and millimetre continuum observations of M1540-1453 will reveal the nature of its host galaxy ISM and shed light on the origin of gas detected in 21-cm absorption.